taylorgoolsby/graphql-directive-pagination/readme.md

   # offsetRelativeTo: $offsetRelativeTo
   countNew: Int!

-  # If the server responds with values for nextOffset and nextOffsetRelativeTo,
-  # the client must accept these values.
+  # The client should always accept these values.
+  # E.G. onResponse:
+  # offset = nextOffset
+  # offsetRelativeTo = nextOffsetRelativeTo
-  nextOffset: Int
+  nextOffset: Int!
-  # FYI, nextOffsetRelativeTo is equal to `JSON.stringify(node[0][orderings[0].index])`.
+  # FYI, nextOffsetRelativeTo is equal to
+  # `JSON.stringify(node[0][orderings[0].index])`.
-  # It is denormalized into the response so that the server is authoritative
+  # It is denormalized into the response so that the server is
-  # and there is less work to be done for those using this package.
+  # authoritative and there is less work to be done for those
+  # using this package.
-  nextOffsetRelativeTo: String
+  nextOffsetRelativeTo: String!
 }

 input PostPagination {